2021 Immunity Superfoods List

-The novel coronavirus pandemic has swept across the world, infecting millions of people, and sadly, leading to the deaths of over a hundred thousand people.
+The viral pandemic has swept across the world, infecting millions and sadly, leading to the deaths of hundreds of thousands people.

-It’s very important to follow CDC advice and contact your healthcare provider if you suspect COVID-19 infection.
+It’s very important to follow CDC advice and contact your healthcare provider if you suspect infection.

-As yet, no pharmaceutical drugs have been proven to work, and some being suggested can have serious side effects.
+As yet, no pharmaceuticals have been proven to work, and some being suggested can have serious side effects.

-No natural remedies or supplements have been tested against SARS-Cov 2 either and it will likely be many years before they are.
+No natural remedies or supplements have been tested against the new virus either and it will likely be many years before they are.

 What we do know though is the specific actions of certain herbs, foods and nutrients on your immune system, and how they work against other respiratory viral infections.